The Historian

 The Regent

-In 1717 Philippe II, Duke of Orléans and Regent of France, bought it for some $650,000 — and the Pitt became Le Régent.
-Louis XV wore it at his coronation in 1722 and later in his hat.
-Stolen in the 1792 robbery of the royal storehouse, it was recovered a year later from a hole in a Paris garret.
-Napoleon Bonaparte redeemed it permanently in 1801 and had the goldsmith Nitot set it in the hilt of his sword.
-It later adorned the crowns of Louis XVIII, Charles X and Napoleon III, and the diadem of the Empress Eugénie.
-When much of the French crown jewels were auctioned in 1883, the Regent was kept back.
-It rests today in the Louvre.
+In 1717 the rough’s owner found a buyer in Philippe II, Duke of Orléans, then Regent of France, who paid in the region of $650,000 — and the Pitt became Le Régent.
+Louis XV displayed it at his coronation of 1722 and afterward wore it in his hat.
+Carried off in the 1792 plundering of the royal store-house, it turned up a year later concealed in a Paris attic.
+Napoleon Bonaparte bought it back outright in 1801 and had the goldsmith Nitot set it into the hilt of his sword.
+In later reigns it passed across the crowns of Louis XVIII, Charles X and Napoleon III, and into the diadem of the Empress Eugénie.
+The great sale of the French crown jewels in 1883 left it deliberately unsold, and it stands today in the Louvre.

 Related reading